Have you ever considered living and working overseas?

 So why work overseas?
 Is it really better or just different?
 Does it truly expand your senses, your sense of being or does it make you lose your identity?

-I have lived in South Korea, Singapore, Brunei Darussalam, Turkey and I am getting ready to make my next big move to Yangon, Myanmar.
+The countries I have lived in South Korea, Singapore, Brunei Darussalam, Turkey and I am getting ready to make my next big move to Yangon, Myanmar.
 I lived in Brunei the longest time, for a total of 12 wonderful years.
 The minimum amount of time I stay in any country is usually 2 years which is enough time to really get to know the people and the culture.

-First off, living and working overseas is really only an option if you are in a profession that is transferable overseas.
+Living and working overseas is really only an option if you are in a profession that is transferable overseas.

 Teachers, business people, doctors and any other health care professionals, finance people, salespeople, lawyers…there are loads of professions that can easily transfer overseas.
 To be eligible for a good job overseas you need to be highly qualified in your field and have loads of experience.